 - When posting job descriptions, consider asking employees to acknowledge receipt and that they understand them.

-- Update interviewing practices, too, to make sure you’re following what’s allowed and what isn’t.
+- Update interviewing practices to make sure you’re following what’s allowed and what isn’t.

 3. Use an HR management system to keep records of employee education, skills, licensing, training, certification, and any other information relevant to pay.

-4. Do regular performance reviews to determine which employees’ pay may require a pay adjustment.
+4. Conduct regular performance reviews to determine which employees’ pay may require a pay adjustment.

 - Be as objective as possible.
 Use SMART goals, which are Specific, Measurable, Attainable, Relevant, and Time-Based, to help remove the inherent subjectivity of performance reviews.